nearprotocol/stakewars/troubleshooting.md

 (note that you have to use plain http, and specify the port `3030`).

-### 5. I had a wallet created from the URL at betanet.nearprotocol.com and now I can't see it anymore
+### 2.5.
+I had a wallet created from the URL at betanet.nearprotocol.com and now I can't see it anymore
 NEAR Protocol recently switched from the website `nearprotocol.com` to `near.org`.
-As a result, some cookies have been reset, and you can't see your wallet anymore because it's now moved from wallet.nearprotocol.com to wallet.near.org.
+As a result, some cookies have been reset and your browser can't find your wallet.

 **Remediation:**
 You have two main ways to recover your account:
 1. Use the method above to recover your json wallet file, and copy it where it is needed
 2. Recover your wallet using the recovery email, sms or seed passphrase

-While the option 1 is already documented above, option 2 requires additional steps if you want to use the recovery email with a _magic link_.
+While option 1 is already documented above, option 2 requires additional steps if you want to use the recovery email with a _magic link_.
 More specifically, the magic link may still point to `nearprotocol.com`, so your recovery could fail.
 Look for any email coming from `wallet@nearprotocol.com` and copy/paste the "Recover Account" link on your favorite text editor.
 The result should be similar to the one below:
 ```
 http://undefined/recover-with-link/nearkat/crazy%20horse%20battery%20staple
 ```
-Your seed passphrase is separated by `%20`, so you can manually separate the keys (in this case they are `crazy`, `horse`, `battery`, `staple`) and try to recover your account using the passphrase metod.
+Your seed passphrase is separated by `%20`, so you can manually separate the keys (in this case they are `crazy`, `horse`, `battery`, `staple`) and try to recover your account using the passphrase method.

 **Heads Up:** always use the right wallet address to recover your account:
 | Network | Wallet URL |